aboduo/resume/resume-eng.md

 ##Technical Skills
-- 8 years of experience in software development, 4 years on iOS, 2 years on Android, 1 year on cocos2d-x, 1 year on windows
+- 10 years of experience in software development, 1 year on C++/swift, 5 years on iOS, 2 years on Android, 1 year on cocos2d-x, 1 year on windows
 - Proficient in Objective-c, swift, c
 - In-depth knowledge of Cocoa Touch, UIKit, and other framworks on iOS
 - Familiarity with javasript, typescript, c++, c#, java